joavd/website/src/content/projects/Airplane/index.md

 show: 'true'
 ---

-A game made to simplify and teach Match ( basic Functions, specifically) to deaf kids.
+A game made to simplify and teach Math (basic Functions, specifically) to deaf kids.
 Control an airplane through a visual representation of a function.